 One slap and Jewell knows what she has to do; the mob lets her overcharge for forged passports, but the downside is being receptive to tough guy slime balls like Molly.
 Ms. North earned special attention every time she appeared in a featured role — The Gypsy Moths, Lawman, The Outfit.
 But good reviews never led to a major revival of her career.
 Her Jewell Everett is a lot like Anjelica Huston’s racetrack fixer in the much later The Grifters.
 Each woman maintains an illusion of independence but are really slaves to the Mafia.
 Is it really better than working for Wal-Mart?

 Andy Robinson has a fat part to play, but it’s too bad that he goes through the same paces as he did in Dirty Harry, being beaten to a bloody pulp.
 Viewers always react well to Jacqueline Scott, whose personality as Nadine really brings the opening bank robbery to life.
 She’s the perfect daredevil partner for Charley, whether in flying, crime or marriage in general.
 It’s a shame that Scott’s theatrical career wasn’t broader, as she projects feminine charm and womanly strength in equal measure.
-And she has a marvelous, warm smile (see above ↑) that says, ‘You’ll die happy when I shoot you between the eyes.’
+And she has a marvelous, warm smile (see photo in car, above ↑) that says, ‘You’ll die happy when I shoot you between the eyes.’